The initializable smart contract design pattern

 Initializable.sol implements the ERC-7201 pattern, where state variables are declared within a struct.
 If you are not aware of this pattern, simply consider _initializing and _initialized as state variables.

-Code snippet of struct InitializableStorage
+struct InitializableStorage {

 The _initializing variable is a boolean that indicates whether the contract is in the process of initialization, while the _initialized variable stores the current version of the contract.
 It starts at value 0 and will be 1 after the first initialization.
 It could be higher if the developers chose to deploy a new implementation and wish to “reinitialize” the storage variables to new values.